Buffalo Creek & Western Railroad (BC&W) History

 Role in Grain Routing

-BN plays a crucial role in moving the BC&W’s grain traffic to market.
-Outbound hoppers typically move east to Havre or west to Shelby, where they are assembled into larger unit grain trains bound for:
+BN plays a crucial role in moving the BC&W’s grain traffic to larger markets.
+Outbound hoppers from Maple Hollow, Choteau, and Fairfield typically move north to Shelby or south to Great Falls, where they are gathered into longer BN trains bound for:

-• Inbound fertilizer and feed shipments to BC&W customers usually originate from:
+Inbound fertilizer and feed ingredient shipments to BC&W customers originate from:

 Typical Car Types Handled at Maple Hollow Interchange

-• Tank Cars – occasional loads of liquid fertilizers or agricultural chemicals.
+- Tank Cars – occasional inbound loads of propane and liquid fertilizers.

 Car Ownership & Markings